 The other 40 credit points are required to be in any computing area relevant to the computing curriculum in Scottish schools.

-For entry to the PGDE, you need an approved degree together with Higher English plus Maths at National 5 - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+For entry to the PGDE, you need an approved degree together with Higher English plus Maths at National 5 - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths at all universities.

 Glasgow, Strathclyde and Highlands and Islands (at a number of colleges) universities offer the PGDE in Computing.